mahmoudv2017/Landing-Page/README.md

 ## Table of Contents

 * [Instructions](#instructions)

-*  1-in order to run this project you need to run the index html
+*  in order to run this project you need to run the index html
-*  2-in the chrome dev menu you can select different view ports to test the responsivness of the project
+*  in the chrome dev menu you can select different view ports to test the responsivness of the project